ibm-cloud-architecture/refarch-integration-inventory-dal/docs/icp/README.md

 1. deploy the Webpshere Liberty chart to ICP using ICP Catalog and then deploy the application on the Liberty server: this is the classical concept of operation used on JEE application server.
 1. dockerize the app with its own liberty image and deploy it to ICP

-We start by documenting the second approach by packaging the code as a docker image, build a helm chart and then publish it to an ICP cluster.
+We are documenting the second approach by packaging the code as a docker image, build a helm chart and then publish it to an ICP cluster.

 The ICP topology looks like the image below:
 ![](dal-on-icp.png)